Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Marry when June roses go, over land and sea you’ll go

 On the wedding day, the bride starts to get ready early.
-The Bridesmaids attend the bride’s home or hotel and they get ready together.
+The Bridesmaids attend the bride’s home or hotel and get ready together.
 Once they are happy, a fancy limo collects the bride and drives her to the church where the groom awaits.
-There, start the true traditions and customs of an Irish wedding.
-So, let’s get familiarized with those lovely Irish wedding traditions.

-Previously, we have stated why the Irish wedding traditions have their very own identity.
+There start the authentic traditions and customs of an Irish wedding.
+So, let’s get familiarised with those lovely Irish wedding traditions.
+Previously, we have stated why the Irish wedding traditions have their own identity.
 We are now ready to discuss this identity.

 The Claddagh Ring